NBizzell/time-lapse-crystals/Lesson-1/worksheet1.md

 If this does not happen go back and check you have connected and activated the Camera module correctly.

-If the image appears as expecetd then you are ready to move on to [taking pictures](worksheet2.md)
+If the image appears as expected then you are ready to move on to [taking pictures](worksheet2.md)

 ## Licence